Package 'DEPONS2R'

 list summarizing the DeponsTrack object

-Convert tick number to date
+Convert tick number to time object

 Description